 How does identity affect business outcomes?
 Identity is the basis for making the right decisions.
 Thanks to it, we know which actions to choose and which to avoid in order to achieve success on the market.
 A coherent vision and clearly defined goals and values facilitate the creation of logical, distinctive elements of visual identification - such as a logo, website design, customer service model, form of company management.
 These decisions contribute to how customers perceive the brand.
 Identity is the way to creating a brand image.

-A consistent, strong identity influences favorable consumer decisions, which affects business.
-The company achieves its goals and generates profit.
-This strengthens the brand identity.
-The company is sure that its vision has been accepted by the market.
-History repeats itself and identity turns itself on.
-The brand is climbing the popularity levels.
-It gains a strong position on the market, is recognizable, stands out from the competition and has a chance to become a leader in the industry.
+A coherent, strong identity influences favourable consumer decisions, which affects the business.
+The company achieves its goals, generates profit.
+This strengthens brand identity.
+The company gains confidence that its vision has been accepted by the market.
+History repeats itself and the identity shoots itself up.
+The brand climbs the popularity ladder.
+It gains a strong foothold in the market, is recognisable, stands out from the competition and has the potential to become an industry leader.

 The brand, although it is an intangible entity created around the product, has the strongest influence on the market value of the enterprise.
 Anyone can produce anywhere, but only a few can build a strong brand.